- 2 Bedrooms

 About this PropertyIsland Club 121

-Retreat to a villa near the sandy beaches of superb South Carolina for the ideal holiday.
-This villa’s big living room comes complete with a huge outdoor outdoor space that overlooks a charming lagoon.
+Retreat to a villa near the sandy beaches of handsome South Carolina for the ideal holiday.
+This villa’s enormous living room comes complete with a huge outdoor outdoor space that overlooks a pretty lagoon.
 Take speedy dips in the shared pool, then spend an afternoon soaking in the hot tub.
 The villa includes tennis courts and a exercise center, too, if you need to recharge your system.

 This Island Club villa is a brief walk to the beach and is close to the Folly Field shopping area.
 Spend your holiday peaceful by the beach, shopping, or exploring the lagoon.
 If you’re up for some physical activity, put in a daily workout or check out the on-site tennis courts for a little doubles action or take the children to the playground for some fun in the sun.

-Reserve your spot at this cute villa today and let the countdown begin!
+Reserve your spot at this beautiful villa today and let the countdown begin!